ES-DOC/esdoc-technical/docs/web-apis/cdf2cim.md

-# CDF2CIM Web Service API
+# CDF2CIM Web API

 ## Overview

-The cdf2cim web-service exposes a set of endpoints for use by the [cdf2cim-client](https://github.com/ES-DOC/esdoc-cdf2cim).
+The cdf2cim web API exposes a set of endpoints for use by the [cdf2cim-client](https://github.com/ES-DOC/esdoc-cdf2cim).
 In particular a data node administrator will use the cdf2cim-client to post JSON encoded climate simulation metadata extracted from scans of directories containing project specific NetCDF files.

 The cdf2cim-client maps each NetCDF file to a simplified JSON metadata file and calculates a unique identifier based upon a hash of it's contents.
-If previously unpublished then the JSON metadata file is pushed to the cdf2cim web-service.
-The web-service receives the incoming metadata and places it in the [cdf2cim-archive](https://github.com/ES-DOC/esdoc-cdf2cim-archive).
+If previously unpublished then the JSON metadata file is pushed to the cdf2cim web API.
+The web API receives the incoming metadata and places it in the [cdf2cim-archive](https://github.com/ES-DOC/esdoc-cdf2cim-archive).

 Once archived the cdf2cim metadata is indexed by the [cdf2cim-indexer](https://github.com/ES-DOC/esdoc-cdf2cim-indexer).
 The indexer is essentially a distributed map reduce job the output of which is a set of CIM simulation documents.